silverstripe/silverstripe-testsession/README.md

  * `mailer`: Subclass of `Mailer`, typically used to record emails instead of actually sending them.
  * `datetime`: Sets a simulated date used for all framework operations.
     Format as "yyyy-MM-dd HH:mm:ss" (Example: "2012-12-31 18:40:59").
+ * `globalTestSession`: Activate test session independently of the current browser session, effectively setting the site into test session mode for all users.
+Only available in "dev" mode.

 Example usage with parameters: